-So why not brush on all the glaze at the beginning I hear you cry?
+Why not brush on all the glaze at the beginning?

 And it’s a good question.
 For me, the perfect pig in blanket is a soft a juicy sausage, wrapped in beautifully crisp bacon.
 In order to get that I glaze the sausage at the start and keep the bacon dry.
 After oven time the sausage takes on the sweet flavours and remains moist, where the bacon on the outside crisps up perfectly.
 After, I’ll glaze them one more time to ensure the bacon still absorbs those gorgeous flavours, but still remains crisp.
 Also, this way the honey is far less likely to burn as it’s protected by the bacon for nearly all it’s cooking time.